Bernadette Tobin: Career

 Tobin began her career as a teacher.
 She taught philosophy at Mercy Teachers' College, Melbourne and English at Tottenham Technical School.

 Tobin is a founding director of The Plunkett Centre.
 The centre was established in 1992 as a joint venture between St Vincent's Hospital and the Australian Catholic University.
 Tobin was appointed a Senior Lecturer in Philosophy at the Australian Catholic University in 1996.
 She held this position until 2002.

-Tobin is an honorary member of the medical faculty at the University of New South Wales and the University of Sydney through the Clinical School at St Vincent's and the Children's Hospital, Westmead respectively.
+Tobin is an honorary member of the medical faculty at the University of New South Wales and the University of Sydney through the clinical schools at St Vincent's and the Children's Hospital, Westmead respectively.
 She has been a featured speaker at the Wheeler Centre speaking about faith, religion and spirituality.

-Tobin has served on the Australian Health Ethics Committee and the Garvan Medical Research Institute ethics committee.
+Tobin has served on the Australian Health Ethics Committee and the Garvan Institute of Medical Research ethics committee.
 As chair of the St John's College, University of Sydney council between 2013 and 2020, she oversaw protracted negotiations that led to the new St John's College Act 2018.
 In 2017, Tobin was appointed as a life member of the Pontifical Academy.

+Personal life

-Tobin is married to Terence Tobin QC, who is a former Chancellor of the University of Notre Dame Australia.
-As close friends of Cardinal Pell, the Tobins visited him frequently in prison and assisted with his communication with lawyers.
+Tobin is married to Terence Tobin, who is a former Chancellor of the University of Notre Dame Australia.
+As close friends of George Pell, the Tobins visited him frequently in prison and assisted with his communication with lawyers.